 The goal at John Foy & Associates is to get you as much money as we can, as quickly as we can.
 But we’ll also be methodical and diligent so that we know you’re getting the best recovery possible.
 Many of our cases are settled before we go to court, but that doesn’t mean we’re shy about taking anyone to trial.
 Every wrongful death case is different.
 Call one of our attorneys at 404-400-4000 and we’ll walk you through your next steps.
 Your call is free and confidential.

 Can you sue a hospital for a wrongful death?

 Yes.
 If somebody is responsible for your loved one’s death, you have the right to pursue a wrongful death suit.
 In medical cases, you can sue a hospital, doctor, nurse or other hospital employee.
 Call our Wrongful Death attorneys at 404-400-4000 to see if you have a case.

 What is the statute of limitations for wrongful death case in the state of Georgia?

 The statute of limitations for a personal injury case is generally two years from the date of the incident but there are shorter exceptions.
 Don’t delay, call an attorney.
 No matter the statute of limitations, the sooner you call an attorney, the faster we can start investigating your case.
 The more time that passes, the more difficult a case can become.
 “Witnesses disappear, memories fade and it becomes very difficult to put together the pieces to your case,” says firm founder John Foy.
-We urge you to call a Wrongful Death attorney at John Foy & Associates at 404-400-4000 as soon as possible.
+We urge you to call a Wrongful Death Lawyer at John Foy & Associates at 404-400-4000 as soon as possible.
 Your loved one will never be replaced, but we can help you get compensation so you can rebuild your life.